arhik/programming_experiments/Python/interview/README.md

 ## The technical book I read.

 The technical book I read recently is on google's 'Site reliability engineering.
 How google runs its production systems'.
 As a computer engineer I am always interested in fault tolerance, scalability and reliability of systems.
 This book walks through the history of google and gives us insight into google's production systems.
 I am still half way through and its touching every coursework I had in my masters.
 I wished for such book while I was studying those concepts.
-Also as aspirant of entrepreneurship this book also gave me an brief outline of what it takes to provide a reliable service.
-This is also a good resource to learn from google's mistakes.
+Also as aspirant of entrepreneurship this book also gave me a brief outline of what it takes to provide a reliable service.
+This is also a good resource to learn from google's moves and mistakes.
 Hence I strongly recommend it.

 ## Regarding complexity of *is_subset* function.